 The Tibetan government attempts to address this gap, through the Tibetan Transit School (TTS) which provides basic education to Tibetan refugees between the ages of 18 and 30 in the Dharamsala area.
 However, as students must reside on campus, they cannot gain employment which makes it difficult to meet their financial needs.
 Due to this, many students choose not to attend this school.

 Tsering, having lived in Dharamsala for 15 years where he worked as a chef, sought to address these issues by providing free education and skills training to recently arrived Tibetan refugees in a flexible environment.

 Tsering also wanted to provide a place for the local and international community to discuss and address local issues and spread awareness about the situation in Tibet.

 To achieve this he used his personal savings to open a small learning centre off Jogibara road, McLeod Ganj.
 The centre registered under the Himachal Pradesh Societies Registrations Act 2006 on the 17th February of 2011.
 Registration no. 02/2011/SDM-MC.

 Currently, the centre is achieving its objective of providing free education to Tibetan refugees as it offers a range of free-from- charge classes with flexible attendance policies.
 The daily schedule includes:

-– Three English language classes – Beginner, Intermediate and Conversational;
+– Three English language classes – Beginner, Intermediate and two Conversational;

 – Health class – includes health education, yoga, massage, acupuncture, first aid (depending on the skills of the volunteers)